purplebugs/fantasticelastic/docs/PUT-command.md

 To store data inside Elasticsearch

-- run this PUT command using DevTools [TODO - link to What is DevTools / Environment setup]
+- Run this `PUT` command using DevTools
+- [TODO: link to What is DevTools / Environment setup]

 ```
 PUT eighties_movies/_doc/1